tengre/kolchan/README.md

-set of the bash scripts for development and build packages
+set of the bash(lyk) scripts for development and build packages